wso2/open-mcp-auth-proxy/README.md

 ```
 #### Integrating with existing OAuth Providers

- - [Auth0](URL) - Enable authorization for the MCP server through your Auth0 organization. **TODO**: Add instructions under docs and link
+ - [Auth0](docs/Auth0.md) - Enable authorization for the MCP server through your Auth0 organization.